LionMane-1/AfroLuxe/DOCUMENTATION.md

 ### Requirements:
 - **Clean URLs**: Elimination of hash-based routing (`/#/blog`) in favor of standard directory structures (`/blog`).
-- **Deep Linking**: Direct access to articles (e.g., `/blog/30-minute-wash-day-routine-for-afro-hair/`) must resolve to the correct React component state.
+- **Deep Linking**: Direct access to articles (e.g., `/blog/30-minute-wash-day-routine-for-afro-hair`) must resolve to the correct React component state.
 - **History API Integration**: Use of `window.history.pushState` to maintain Single Page Application (SPA) performance while updating the browser's address bar.
 - **State Synchronization**: A centralized `navigate` function in `App.tsx` that updates both the internal `currentPage` state and the browser's `pathname`.
+- **Server-Side Redirects**: A `_redirects` file ensures that direct URL access to sub-paths (like `/services`) correctly serves `index.html` rather than a 404 error.

 ### Implementation:
 The `App.tsx` file contains the `PAGE_TO_PATH` and `PATH_TO_PAGE` mapping objects.
+A `normalizePath` helper strips trailing slashes to ensure robust lookups.
 A `popstate` event listener handles browser back/forward buttons, ensuring the UI stays in sync with the URL.

 ---